 You have heard the term “Air starting system”; but don’t know what it is?
-Well, Starting air system use the compressed air to start the main engine.
+Well, the Starting air system uses compressed air to start the main engine.
 Compressed air is inserted into various cylinders in a proper sequence to provide the initial torque; required to overcome the inertia of reciprocating parts.

 Important Parts of Starting Air System

 Today air compressor is used in aerospace, chemical manufacturing, food processing, medical facilities, oil and gas applications, laboratories, dairy, heavy diesel engine, power machinery, panting, breaking system, pneumatic applications control and automation.